-Preexisting law, unchanged by the act, prohibits a person, by deception, from: (1) procuring the administration of, a prescription for, or the dispensing of, a dangerous drug, or (2) possessing an uncompleted preprinted prescription blank used for writing a prescription for a dangerous drug.1 Unchanged by the act, a
+Current law, unchanged by the bill, prohibits a person, by deception, (1) from procuring the administration of, a prescription for, or the dispensing of, a dangerous drug or (2) from possessing an uncompleted preprinted prescription blank used for writing a prescription for a dangerous drug.
+A violation of either of these prohibitions is the offense of "deception to obtain a dangerous drug."